 Sustainability Operations Structure

 The Council plays a central role in our Group's management of social responsibility and global sustainability.
-This includes the identification and discussion of policies, the formulation of specific initiatives and our execution plans, setting of goals, and the monitoring of progress.
-Important issues identified and discussed by the Sustainability Operations Council are presented to the Board of Directors and are rolled out to all divisions and business bases of the Group after a resolution by the Board of Directors.
-Sustainability reports are deliberated and approved by the Sustainability Operations Council and are reported to the Board of Directors.
+This includes the identification and discussion of policies, the formulation of specific initiatives and execution plans, goal setting, and progress monitoring.
+Important issues identified and discussed by the Sustainability Operations Council are presented to the Board of Directors and are rolled out to all divisions and business sites of the Group after a resolution by the Board of Directors.
+Sustainability reports are reviewed and approved by the Sustainability Operations Council and are reported to the Board of Directors.
 The identification of ESG impacts and risk opportunities is also reported to the Board of Directors via the Sustainability Operations Council.
 The Board of Directors supervises the progress of sustainability activities based on these reports.

-Among the six key issues (materiality) identified in relation to social responsibility and sustainability, cross-departmental issues are managed by the CREW21 Environment Committee and the CREW21 Product Committee, which are subcommittees under the Sustainability Operations Council.
-Additionally, we also have the Risk Management Committee and the Cross-departmental Products Committee.
-Each of these committees, under our Sustainability Operations Structure, holds regular meetings to formulate more specific action plans, set goals, and manage progress.
-As necessary, they report and present their results to the Board of Directors.
+Among the seven key issues (materiality) identified in relation to social responsibility and sustainability, environmental issues—especially those involving multiple departments—are addressed by the CREW21 Environment Committee, which operates under the Council.
+In addition, the Risk Management Committee and the Cross-departmental Products Committee have been established.
+These committees also meet regularly to formulate action plans, set targets, and manage progress, and they report or submit their results to the Board of Directors as needed.

 For the review of the risk management process related to ESG, deliberations are conducted by the Risk Management Committee, and the review results are reported to the Board of Directors via the Sustainability Operations Council.

-In the fiscal year 2023, in addition to our “Purpose”, we established a new “Vision” and “Values”.
-The Sustainability Operations Council proposed these, and after multiple deliberations by the Board of Directors, they were officially approved in October.
-Since November, we have been rolling out these policies as a common global guideline, creating a solid foundation for all employees to unite and build a valuable future together.
+In fiscal year 2023, in addition to our “Purpose,” we established a new “Vision” and “Values.”
+These were proposed by the Sustainability Operations Council and formally approved by the Board of Directors in October 2023, following multiple rounds of deliberation.
+Since November, we have been implementing these policies as a unified global guideline, providing a strong foundation for all employees to work together in building a more valuable future.

 Sustainability Operations Council (Internal name: MIZUNO CREW21 Council)